National surges, Labour plummets in new political poll

 That would put them ahead of National and Act, who would have 57 seats, 47 for National and 10 for Act.

-This would make Te Pāti Māori kingmaker.
-They would have 5 seats, giving them the balance of power.
+This poll also placed Te Pāti Māori as kingmaker.
+They would have five seats, giving them the balance of power.